Greenland 2: Migration: Cast

+Archive footage of Scott Glenn as Allison's father Dale was seen.

 Production

 In June 2021, it was announced a sequel titled Greenland: Migration was in development.
 The following month, STX acquired the worldwide distribution rights for the film for $75 million at the 2021 Cannes Film Festival.
 It was put into bankruptcy protection, most of the cast returned, and while Morena Baccarin was initially reluctant, she eventually agreed to return for the sequel.
 Roman Griffin Davis replaced Roger Dale Floyd in playing Nathan Garrity.
 In May 2024, Lionsgate acquired U.S. distribution rights to the film.

-Filming
+Eric Freidenberg edited the film in post-production.

 Principal photography began on April 29, 2024, in Shinfield Studios and Alton, Hampshire, United Kingdom and Iceland.
-Filming concluded and wrapped on July 2024.
+Filming concluded and wrapped in July 2024.

 Release

-Greenland 2: Migration is scheduled to be released in the United States on January 9, 2026.
-It was originally scheduled to be released in the United States on March 28, 2025, but was later postponed indefinitely.